airgead73/boilerplate-parcel-react/README.md

-# Boilerplate for web apps using parcel
+# Boilerplate for react apps using parcel